In 2022, over 49,000 people died by suicide in the United States.

 Suicide is a critical public health issue that can have lasting harmful effects on individuals, families, and communities.
 Although, suicide is complicated and tragic, it is preventable.

-- Suicide was the 7th most common cause of death in Idaho
+- Suicide is the 9th leading cause of death in Idaho

 There is always hope.